Se7enSquared/Se7enSquared/README.md

 Hello I'm Heather, a Python and VBA developer who loves building things with code.
-Currently exploring: Fast API, Django, and htmx
+I'm always learning to improve my skills as a developer.
+In my lates projects, I am exploring Fast API, Django, and htmx!

 NOTE: My in progress projects are private.
 Can demo on interview.